mikehenrty/fxos-shb-plus/README.md

 # Homebar Plus
+(A Firefox OS Add-on)

-Add show windows, and kill app button to the software home button bar
+Add kill button (and show window button) to the software home button bar, and can rotate

+Based on Michael Henretty's work.
+Thank you Michael!